 In July 2023 the cabinet agreed to progress the project to Stage 2 and procure a multi-disciplinary team that can articulate our vision and produce a concept masterplan for the Station Approach area.
-Once the concept masterplan has been produced it will be reported to Cabinet for adoption and become a material planning consideration for any planning applications on the site in future.
+The final version of the Concept Master Plan (CMP) and technical document is now complete, and was submitted for Cabinet approval in June 2025.